MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 Let’s look at what each of these steps will entail:

-### Start with an Azure Subscription
+### Start with an Azure subscription
 Use of native Azure services requires an Azure subscription.
 If you don’t already have an active subscription, you can quickly and easily [create a free account](https://azure.microsoft.com/free/).

 App Center Push has constraints around number of devices registered and number of pushes available to each application.
 If your needs demand higher volumes or you would like to tailor feature sets to your application, check out Notification Hubs [pricing details](https://azure.microsoft.com/pricing/details/notification-hubs/).

 ### Get started with Azure Notification Hubs
 If you’ve previously used App Center Push within your application(s), you’ve probably gone through the following setup process:
-+ Registering your application with platform specific push services: Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).
++ Register your application with platform-specific push services: Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).
-+ Configuring push settings in the App Center portal.
++ Configure push settings in the App Center portal.
-+ Integrating Push using the App Center SDK in your application.
++ Integrate Push using the App Center SDK in your application.

 On the Azure side, the setup process looks as follows:
 + Register your application with platform specific push services: Firebase Cloud Messaging (FCM), Apple Notifications Service (APNs), Windows Notifications Services (WNS).